 Milking of bear bile was made illegal in 2005 in Vietnam but still allowed people to keep bears in cages for themselves.
 This has created a loop hole and instead of putting the practice to an end altogether, this has only created a thriving black market, due to its high demand.

 Whilst bear bile tours who once filtrated thousands of tourists each year to witness live viewings of extracting bile have since stopped, there is extensive suspicions that tours still exist for asian tourists.
 This proved possible during ARM’s visit to Vietnam with an ease to purchase bear bile easily when escorted with asian tour guides.

-The practice of Bear Bile milking remains to be legal in China and Japan.
+The practice of Bear Bile milking remains to be legal in both China and Japan.

-ARM’s investigations will continue to dramatically expose that this industry still exsists until Government officials of Vietnam amend existing laws, put an end to bear bile farming and serve harsh penalties for crimes against these defenseless animals.
-The tortured bears will be rescued and relocated to specialized sanctuaries, such as Animal Asia’s sanctuary just outside of Hanoi.
+ARM’s investigations highlighted that this industry still exsists until Government officials of Vietnam and South-East Asia amend existing laws, put an end to bear bile farming and serve harsh penalties for crimes against these defenseless animals.

 Animal Advocacy organizations in Asia, such as Animals Asia, have put amazing efforts into creating aapecialized sanctuary for bears who have been rescued from bear bile farms.